IBE160/SG-Gruppe-14-d2/docs/PRD.md

 ### 1.4 Solution Overview
 An interactive, browser-based simulation where students:
 1. Act as Project Manager for a real LOG565 case study (Hædda Barneskole construction project)
-2. Negotiate with AI suppliers (each with distinct personalities: profit-driven, quality-focused, detail-oriented)
+2. Negotiate with **4 AI agents** in distinct roles:
+   - **3 Supplier agents** (each with unique negotiation capabilities: price flexibility, time/cost trade-offs, scope reduction)
+   - **1 Owner agent** (Municipality - can adjust budget with strong argumentation, but **CANNOT extend time**)
-3. Gather cost and duration estimates for 15 WBS items
+3. Gather cost and duration estimates for **3 negotiable WBS packages** (3 of 5 on critical path)
+4. Work within a challenging budget constraint: **310 MNOK available** for the 3 negotiable packages (650 MNOK already locked for 12 other contracted suppliers)
-4. Commit estimates to a project plan
+5. Commit estimates to a project plan through **active user choice** (explicit Accept/Reject for every offer)
+6. Navigate **3 main negotiation strategies**:
+   - **Reduced quality** → negotiate with supplier for lower cost
+   - **Reduced scope** → negotiate with owner to remove features
+   - **Shorter time for higher cost** → negotiate with supplier, then owner if budget exceeded
-5. Validate the plan against strict constraints (700 MNOK budget, 15-month timeline ending May 15, 2026)
+7. Validate the plan against strict constraints (700 MNOK total budget, **inflexible 15-month deadline** ending May 15, 2026)
-6. Renegotiate when early decisions prove unsustainable (iterative planning)
+8. Renegotiate when early decisions prove unsustainable (iterative planning)
-7. Export complete session history (all chat logs, all plan changes) as a portfolio artifact
+9. Export complete session history (all chat logs, all plan changes) as a portfolio artifact

 **Session Duration:** 45-60 minutes (single-session, time-efficient)

+**Key Scope Change (v2.0):** This is a **Proof of Concept (POC)** focusing on AI agent negotiation mechanics.
+The remaining 12 WBS packages are pre-contracted and non-negotiable, allowing students to experience realistic negotiation complexity without overwhelming scope.

 ### 1.5 Key Differentiators